|SEX: Gelding||BREED: WB x|

 |YOB: 2011||AGE: 7||HEIGHT: 15.3||WEIGHT: 1053 lbs|

-Orion is a tall, strapping young lad, about 5–7 years old, whose came to us with a body that looked like he’d been through a war…covered in scrapes and cuts.
+Orion is a tall, strapping young lad whose came to us with a body that looked like he’d been through a war…covered in scrapes and cuts.
 He also was apparently hit or kicked in the face at some point, which resulted in a fractured lower jaw and several teeth knocked askew.
-He’s had surgery to remove the broken teeth as well as the impacted and infected food that built up in the space, and he’s feeling much better now.
-He’s also got some swelling in one of his hind legs, but x-rays came back clean and he appears to be sound on it.
-He’s a nice horse, tall and big bodied, and we hope that his recovery continues to be smooth.
+Once in our care, he had surgery to remove the broken teeth as well as the impacted and infected food that built up in the space, which made him feel much better.
+He also arrived with some swelling in one of his hind legs, but x-rays came back clean and he appears to be sound on it.
+Orion was sent to trainer Nick Donahue to be started under saddle, and Nick reports that he is a nice horse, very kind and quick to learn.

 Our three newest gentlemen had their first visit from the vet recently.
 All of them have unknown histories of veterinary care.
 It’s likely that Justin and Bowie have at least had dental work at some point in their past, but it’s quite possible that Orion has never had his teeth examined by a vet until recently when he had surgery to remove the fractured teeth.
 All three geldings had very sharp points in their mouths and were overdue for dentals.
 Sharp points can cause ulceration to a horse’s cheeks and tongue, making for a very painful situation.
 All horses that come to SAFE have dental work at least annually to prevent this and other dental problems from occurring.

 Bowie, Orion, and Justin all got an A+ on their manners with the vet.
 We had no issues with needles, and the appointment went smoothly.
 They’re good boys!